dawsonpar/dawsonpar/README.md

 <h2>Hi there 👋, I'm <a href="https://www.dawsonpar.com/">Dawson</a></h2>

-I'm a fullstack developer and a computer science student at Andrews University.
+I'm a software engineer and a computer science student at Andrews University.
 From learning new programming languages to experimenting with cutting-edge frameworks and tools, I believe in the power of continuous learning and growth.

 💼 **Open to Work Opportunities**: I'm actively seeking new opportunities to apply my skills and contribute to meaningful projects.
 Feel free to reach out with any job openings or potential collaborations!